modelscope/richdreamer/prompt_engineering_basics.md

 ## Gallery

 Below are animations of some of the RichDreamer 3d outputs!
+I edited the outputs and produced the animations in Blender.

 **Prompt:** "a strawberry donut, 3d asset"